BarraQDA/nvivotools/README.md

 - [https://blogs.technet.microsoft.com/sqlman/2011/06/14/tips-tricks-you-have-lost-access-to-sql-server-now-what/](https://blogs.technet.microsoft.com/sqlman/2011/06/14/tips-tricks-you-have-lost-access-to-sql-server-now-what/)
 - [https://www.mssqltips.com/sqlservertip/2538/enabling-dedicated-administrator-connection-in-sql-server-2008-express-edition/](https://www.mssqltips.com/sqlservertip/2538/enabling-dedicated-administrator-connection-in-sql-server-2008-express-edition/)

+### Mac

+If you have NVivo installed, then NVivotools will automatically use the instance of SQL Anywhere that is bundled with it.
+Otherwise, read the following section for instructions on installing SQL Anywhere.

+### Linux and other operating systems

+Since NVivo for Mac (`.nvpx`) files are actually SQL Anywhere databases, they can be accessed on any computer on which SQL Anywhere can be installed.
+This includes Linux (for x86, x64 and ARM), Mac and Windows, plus Solaris SPARC and x64, HP-UX Itanium and IBM AIX.
+The [Developer Edition](https://www.sap.com/cmp/syb/crm-xm15-dwn-dt015/index.html) is available free of charge (subject to licence conditions).
+Simply download and install it, and you are ready for the next step.

 ## Install Python

-Although I have done my best to make NVivotools work with both Python versions 2 and 3, one of the libraries on which it depends (PDFMiner) currently only supports Python version 2.
+Although I have done my best to make NVivotools work with both Python versions 2 and 3, one of the libraries on which it depends [PDFMiner](https://github.com/euske/pdfminer) currently only supports Python version 2.
 So for now you will need to install Python 2.

 ### Windows